 Common sugar alcohols are mannitol, sorbitol, xylitol, lactitol, isomalt, erythritol, maltitol and hydrogenated starch hydrolysates (HSH).
 They are manufactured from cornstarch, sugar cane, or birch wood waste.

 There are many types of sugars and in small quantities you can indulge as long as you don’t have negative metabolic or mood effects such as diabetes, high fasting insulin, high Hemoglobin A1C, inflammation, mood swings, sugar high or sugar crashes.
 If you are unsure of which types of sugars you can tolerate, consult with a functional medicine doctor who can help you determine what is best for you.

 Lorraine Maita, MD is an award winning physician, speaker, and author of “Vibrance for Life: How to Live Younger and Healthier.”
 She can make you slim, sharp, sexy and supercharged.
-She is an expert in anti-aging medicine, bioidentical hormone replacement, weight loss, medical nutrition, supplements, and executive health.
+Above all, she is an expert in anti-aging medicine, bioidentical hormone replacement, weight loss, medical nutrition, supplements, and executive health.
 Dr. Maita was the medical director for 3 Fortune 100 companies and has a private practice specializing in Functional, Integrative, Personalized and Anti-Aging Medicine in Summit and Basking Ridge, NJ.
 She educates virtually at www.vibranceforlife.com.
 She is also an advisory team member for Change Your Attitude, Change Your Life on WOR radio, the #1 talk radio station in the NY Metropolitan area.
 If you want to get your health back on track, make your appointment today!